Imperial units: Implementation

-The Weights and Measures Act of 1824 was initially scheduled to go into effect on 1 May 1825.
-The Weights and Measures Act of 1825 pushed back the date to 1 January 1826.
-The 1824 Act allowed the continued use of pre-imperial units provided that they were customary, widely known, and clearly marked with imperial equivalents.
+The Weights and Measures Act 1824 was initially scheduled to go into effect on 1 May 1825.
+The Weights and Measures Act 1825 pushed back the date to 1 January 1826.
+The 1824 act allowed the continued use of pre-imperial units provided that they were customary, widely known, and clearly marked with imperial equivalents.

 Apothecaries' units

 Apothecaries' units are not mentioned in the acts of 1824 and 1825.
 At the time, apothecaries' weights and measures were regulated "in England, Wales, and Berwick-upon-Tweed" by the London College of Physicians, and in Ireland by the Dublin College of Physicians.
 In Scotland, apothecaries' units were unofficially regulated by the Edinburgh College of Physicians.
 The three colleges published, at infrequent intervals, pharmacopoeias, the London and Dublin editions having the force of law.

 Imperial apothecaries' measures, based on the imperial pint of 20 fluid ounces, were introduced by the publication of the London Pharmacopoeia of 1836, the Edinburgh Pharmacopoeia of 1839, and the Dublin Pharmacopoeia of 1850.
-The Medical Act of 1858 transferred to The Crown the right to publish the official pharmacopoeia and to regulate apothecaries' weights and measures.
+The Medical Act 1858 transferred to the Crown the right to publish the official pharmacopoeia and to regulate apothecaries' weights and measures.